DATA Price Reaches $0.0007 on Exchanges (DTA)

-DATA (CURRENCY:DTA) traded down 5.5% against the dollar during the 24 hour period ending at 12:00 PM ET on August 18th.
-DATA has a total market capitalization of $7.89 million and $347,864.00 worth of DATA was traded on exchanges in the last 24 hours.
-Over the last seven days, DATA has traded 7.7% lower against the dollar.
-One DATA coin can now be bought for about $0.0007 or 0.00000002 BTC on popular exchanges.
+DATA (CURRENCY:DTA) traded down 0% against the U.S. dollar during the 24 hour period ending at 14:00 PM Eastern on August 23rd.
+DATA has a market cap of $8.22 million and approximately $405,170.00 worth of DATA was traded on exchanges in the last 24 hours.
+In the last seven days, DATA has traded 1.7% lower against the U.S. dollar.
+One DATA coin can currently be purchased for about $0.0007 or 0.00000001 BTC on exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.